-The Berlin Wall, erected in 1961, divided the city of Berlin into East Berlin (controlled by the Soviet Union) and West Berlin (controlled by the United States, the United Kingdom, and France).
-It stood as a physical and ideological boundary between the democratic West and the communist East during the Cold War.
-While the East Side of the Berlin Wall represented the Soviet bloc, the West Side of the Berlin Wall held a different purpose and symbolized a different world.
+In 1961, the Berlin Wall was built to divide the city of Berlin between the East Berlin controlled by the Soviet Union and West Berlin controlled by the United States, the United Kingdom, and France.
+During the Cold War, it was a physical and ideological boundary separating the democratic West and communist East.
+And where the Soviet bloc was behind the East Side of the Berlin Wall, the West Side of the Berlin Wall stood for something else, for another world.

 The West Side of the Berlin Wall: A Haven of Freedom

-The West Side of the Berlin Wall represents the free and democratic side of the city.
-It was a haven of freedom, democracy, and capitalism amidst the heavily fortified border.
-West Berlin became a symbol of western values and demonstrated the stark contrast between life in the capitalist West and life in the communist East.
+The free and democratic side of the city is the West Side of the Berlin Wall.
+The heavily fortified border had one haven of freedom, democracy, capitalism.
+West Berlin was a symbol of western values and demonstrated the complete contrast between life in a capitalist West and a communist East.

 Features of the West Side of the Berlin Wall